wasamasa/shackle/README.rst

 - ``:select`` and ``t``:

   Select the popped up window.
-Can be used standalone or in combination with ``:reuse`` to make reused windows selected.
-The ``shackle-select-reused-windows`` option makes this the default for reused windows.
+The ``shackle-select-reused-windows`` option makes this the default for windows already displaying the buffer.

 - ``:same`` and ``t``:

-  Reuse the current window.
+  Display buffer in the current window.

-- ``:reuse`` and ``t``:
+- ``:popup`` and ``t``:

-  Attempt reusing a window that's already displaying the buffer to be displayed.
-This option only makes sense with ``shackle-preserve-emacs-defaults`` set to ``nil``.
-It can be used this way to have the described behaviour on a case-by-case basis instead for everything by default.
-Another way of using it may be in the fallback rule to only alter ``switch-to-buffer`` to pop up windows instead while keeping this Emacs default.
+  Pop up a new window instead of displaying the buffer in the current one.

 - ``:align`` and ``'above``, ``'below``, ``'left``, ``'right``, or ``t``: